-CDL-Atlantic has established itself as the main angel funding group in Atlantic Canada, with its members investing about $7 million into 23 companies in two years.
+CDL-Atlantic has established itself as the main angel funding group in Atlantic Canada, with its members investing about $7 million into 23 companies in its first two years.
 The CDL is primarily a mentorship group that assembles wealthy business people to mentor and invest in young innovation companies.
 It emphasizes deep technology in its portfolio companies and works closely with academic institutions.

 East Valley Ventures